Last updated October 13, 2019

 What Does It Look Like If My Baby Has An Egg Allergy?

 You may have an image in your mind of what it looks like when someone has an allergic reaction to a food.
-But an egg allergy can look really different in babies than an allergic reaction to eggs in an older child or adult.
+But an egg allergy in babies can look really different than one in an older child or adult.

 A study showed that severe symptoms in babies under 12 months are extremely rare.
-And the younger your baby, the less likely it is that they have a severe reaction.
+The younger your baby, the less likely it is they'll have a severe reaction.

 Infants with allergic reactions to eggs typically only get hives and vomit.
 It is almost unheard of for babies under 6 months to have a life-threatening (breathing or fainting) response to food.